How do parents or teachers perform testing and assign grades to students using the ULAT curriculum?

 HOW DOES THE ULAT ENABLE THE EVALUATION OF THESE TESTS

-Clearly, certain of these three types may be evaluated and graded by a homeschooling parent or classroom teacher with no knowledge of the language being learned, whereas others require a parent or teacher who has studied the language.
-For those parents or teachers who have not studied th
+Clearly, certain of these three types of test may be evaluated and graded by a homeschooling parent or classroom teacher with no knowledge of the language being learned, whereas others require a parent or teacher who has studied the language.
+For those parents or teachers who have not studied the language, they will be able to evaluate and grade the multiple choice tests.
+Only if they have chosen to study the language alongside the students are they likely to be able to evaluate the oral and written tests by means of the correct answers provided by the ULAT curriculum.

 Trained world language teachers are able to take all of the three above elements into consideration in evaluating their students’ progress, and undoubtedly will want to add another element or two of their own choice.
 Consequently, in their case, I highly recommend giving consideration to all of the following suggestions and reflections on student evaluation: